 The CEO will notify all Executive Committee members upon the occurrence of a vacancy and will specify the cause.
-Approval of the vacancy by the Executive Committee will be co. d considered binding.
+Approval of the vacancy by the Executive Committee will be considered binding.

-APPRO- -D-BY - A :, ON ON: October 14, 2016
+APPRO DBY 4 :, ON ON: October 14 l, 2016

-By:=== t
+By: APPROVED BY BOARD ACTION ON: , 2018

-APPROVED BY BOARD ACTION ON:, 2018
+By: {SEAL_NOT REQUIRED}

-By:
+Secretary

-{SEAL NOT REQUIRED}
+University of Central Florida Foundation,

-Secretary University of Central Florida Foundation, Incorporated Board of Directors
+Incorporated Board of Directors